jsaffer/beta_quotient_distribution/README.md

 # Beta quotient distribution

-According to _[Pham-Gia, 2000]_ the probability density function (PDF) of the ratio of two random variables
+According to [1] the probability density function (PDF) of the ratio of two random variables

 ![](w.png)